madyanov/l2datapack/README.md

 # L2DataPack
 Data package for LineageII.
 Contains original CHN C1 script files, splitted by entities, plus build system, which allows to integrate it to any IDE, which supports CMake files.
-Files are keept in UTF-8 endoding, which allows to have nice history view in git.
+Files are kept in UTF-8 encoding, which allows to have nice history view in git.

 ## Content
 All script entities are original C1 files with fixes only (like typos in name IDs, removals of legacy items/npcs, etc).